Grants

 Program Guidelines

-• HCi3 has up to $400,000 allocated for grants in 2024.
-Grants can cover up to 80% of total project costs.
-We encourage community engagement and resource sharing, with a minimum of 20% of project costs covered by matching funds or in-kind contributions, reinforcing our dedication to sustainable and shared efforts.
+• Grants can cover up to 80% of total project costs.
+A minimum of 20% of project costs must be provided through matching funds or in-kind contributions.

-• HCi3 will reach out to schedule an initial discussion.
+• If needed, we will reach out to schedule an initial discussion to gather further context.

-• If the EOI is approved, applicants will be invited to submit a full proposal and budget, with support from HCi3 if needed.
+• If your EOI is approved, you will be invited to submit a full proposal and budget.

 • Following any changes that are requested, HCi3 will make a funding decision.

-• Our catalyst grant stream has a streamlined application process designed to empower organizations to quickly bring their projects to life:
+• Our Catalyst Stream has a streamlined application process designed to help organizations quickly bring their projects to life:

-• We conduct an internal review to assess alignment with our goals.
+• We will conduct an internal review to assess alignment with our criteria.

 • We welcome applications from a broad spectrum of organizations and companies, with the following exceptions: